 Tap Settings > Software Update > Check for Updates (on some Android devices, it’s listed as Settings > System > Advanced > System Update > Check for Updates).
 Tap OK.
 If the operating system is up to date, “Your software is up to date” is displayed.

-Backup of important data such as photos, videos, etc. is a good technical practice, but automatic backups can start to drain your battery so fast.
+Backup of critical data, such as photos, videos, etc., is an excellent technical practice, but automatic backups can start to drain your battery fast.
 With it, your phone becomes a 24/7 backup scout constantly searching for backups.

-Alternatively, you can choose to back up your data manually or only when you connect your phone to your computer via a code.
+Alternatively, you can back up your data manually or only when you connect your phone to your computer via a code.

 10. Make sure your phone doesn’t overheat

-Whether traveling or staying indoors, do not leave your phone in extremely hot environments.
+Do not leave your phone in scorching environments, whether travelling or staying indoors.
 Exposing your phone to temperatures above 35 degrees Celsius can permanently damage the battery.

-If you’re on the go it’s fine, but putting it on a dashboard or table in direct sunlight will affect the battery.
+If you’re on the go, putting it on a dashboard or table in direct sunlight will affect the battery.
 Take your phone out of the case and charge it.

-In addition to the increased airflow, it also lowers the internal temperature of the device to prevent the device from overheating.
+In addition to the increased airflow, it also lowers the device’s internal temperature to prevent the device from overheating.

 11. Use a certified cell phone charger